runt18/txGoogle/README.md

 Twisted implementations of Google JSON API's

 The main reasons for building this library:
-- we wanted to use twisted
+- we wanted to use twisted (if you don't this library might not be for you)
-- httplib is not thread safe
+- pythons httplib is not thread safe and googles library is built on top of httplib
 - we wanted to have autocompletion in eclipse
 - googles api for python generates code but it wasn't inspectable by reading files.